microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

 Do not interrupt the execution of the script for now.

-If the **QA** broker access is secured - let's say with credentials and custom certificates - we will first have to manage a [Secret](/documentation/guides/administration/secrets/) in Microcks to hold these informations.
-Within Microcks console, first go to the **Administration** section and the **Secrets** tab.
+If the **QA** broker access is secured, let's say with credentials and custom certificates, we will first have to manage a [Secret](/documentation/guides/administration/secrets/) in Microcks to hold this information.
+Within the Microcks console, first go to the **Administration** section and the **Secrets** tab.

 > **Administration** and **Secrets** will only be available to people having the `administrator` role assigned.
 Please check [this documentation](/documentation/guides/administration/users/) for details.

-The screenshot below illustrates the creation of such a secret for your `QA NATS Broker` with username, and credentials.
+The screenshot below illustrates how to create a secret for your `QA NATS Broker` with a username and credentials.

 {{< image src="images/guides/nats-broker-secret.png" alt="image" zoomable="true" >}}

-Once saved we can go create a **New Test** within Microcks web console.
+Once saved, we can go create a **New Test** within the Microcks web console.
 Use the following elements in the Test form:

 * **Test Endpoint**: `nats://nats-broker-qa.app.example.com:4222/user-signedups` that is referencing the NATS broker endpoint,
 * **Runner**: `ASYNC API SCHEMA` for validating against the AsyncAPI specification of the API,
 * **Timeout**: Keep the default of 10 seconds,
 * **Secret**: This is where you'll select the **QA NATS Broker** you previously created.

-Launch the test and wait for some seconds and you should get access to the test results as illustrated below:
+Launch the test and wait for a few seconds, and you should get access to the test results as illustrated below:

 {{< image src="images/guides/nats-test-success.png" alt="image" zoomable="true" >}}

-This is fine and we can see that Microcks captured messages and validated them against the payload schema that is embedded into the AsyncAPI specification.
-In our sample, every property is `required` and message does not allow `additionalProperties` to be present, `sendAt` is of string type.
+This is fine, and we can see that Microcks captured messages and validated them against the payload schema embedded into the AsyncAPI specification.
+In our sample, every property is `required`, and the message does not allow `additionalProperties` to be present; `sendAt` is of the string type.

-So now let see what happened if we tweak that a bit...
+So now let's see what happened if we tweak that a bit...
 Open the `producer.js` script in your favorite editor to put comments on lines 28 and 29 and to remove comments on lines 30 and 31.
-It's removing the `fullName` measure and adding an unexpected `displayName` property and it's also changing the type of the `sendAt` property as shown below after having restarted the producer:
+It's removing the `fullName` measure and adding an unexpected `displayName` property, and it's also changing the type of the `sendAt` property, as shown below after having restarted the producer:

 ```sh
 node producer.js nats-broker-qa.app.example.com:4222 user-signedups qa-user qa-password